 The OVR will modify or repair a vehicle for a consumer if it is:

-1. A vocational rehabilitation need;

-- 2. More cost effective than the use of public transportation; and - 3.
+- a.
+A vocational rehabilitation need; - b.
+More cost effective than the use of public transportation; and - c.
 An integral part of an approved Individualized Plan for Employment (IPE).

 Modification means the following: